CashScript/cashscript/website/docs/guides/covenants.md

 sidebar_label: Covenants
 ---

+**NOTE: As of CashScript 0.7, this guide is outdated and needs to be updated for Native Introspection**

 Covenants are all the rage in Bitcoin Cash smart contracts.
 But what are they, and how do you use them?
 In one sentence: **a covenant is a constraint on how money can be spent**.
 A simple example is creating a smart contract that may **only** send money to one specific address and nowhere else.
 The term *Covenant* originates in property law, where it is used to constrain the use of any object - or in the case of BCH, the use of money.

 Bitcoin covenants were first proposed in a paper titled [Bitcoin Covenants][bitcoin-covenants], but several other proposals have been created over the years.
 Bitcoin Cash covenants use an opcode called `OP_CHECKDATASIG`, which allows you to verify a digital signature over any message.